-- Until further notice, no in-person preliminary phase Title VII (antidumping and countervailing duty) staff conferences will be held for new and ongoing investigations.
-Instead, interested parties will have the opportunity to provide opening remarks, witness testimony, and responses to staff questions through written submissions, in addition to post conference briefs.
+- Until July 10, 2020 (unless otherwise extended), no in-person preliminary phase Title VII (antidumping and countervailing duty) staff conferences will be held for new and ongoing investigations.
+Instead, interested parties will have the opportunity to provide witness testimony and responses to staff questions through written submissions, in addition to post conference briefs.
 Information and guidance will be provided to parties by the investigative staff in each affected investigation.

-- The Commission will conduct all Title VII votes by notation, and there will be no in-person vote until further notice.
+- The Commission will conduct all Title VII votes by notation, and there will be no in-person vote until July 10, 2020 (unless otherwise extended).
 Vote outcomes will be reported via news releases in the News Release section on the homepage of the USITC web site, as usual, and posted on EDIS.

-- Until further notice, no in-person hearings will be held for final phase Title VII investigations, five-year (sunset) reviews, and those held under Section 332 and Section 131.
+- Until July 10, 2020 (unless otherwise extended), no in-person hearings will be held for final phase Title VII investigations, five-year (sunset) reviews, and those held under Section 332 and Section 131.
 In lieu of in-person hearings, the Commission staff will provide specific information and guidance to parties in each affected investigation on alternative means of providing information to the Commission.
-Interested parties will be invited to provide opening remarks, written testimony, and responses to questions issued by the Commission with certified written responses; parties may also be invited to participate in virtual or telephonic closing and/or rebuttal statements.
+Interested parties will be invited to provide written testimony and responses to questions issued by the Commission with certified written responses; parties may also be invited to participate in virtual or telephonic closing and/or rebuttal statements.
 The Commission continues to consider its capabilities and may announce future changes to its procedures.

 - Title VII-related FAQs